balachandranrs/NW-IOTBDATA/README.md

 4) Cancer detection from Text data using TF-IDF

+5) Treatment Quality Analysis

-5) Introduction to Data Analysis using Python
+6) Introduction to Data Analysis using Python